dot-space/GCRF-22/faqs.md

 1. Always reach out to your Facilitators first.
 They are the subject matter experts here who are specifically trained by Google for this program and they will be able help you with most of your queries.
    <br>
-2. Just reach out to the Google Cloud Skills Boost chat support or drop them an email at <a src="gcrfacilitator@qwiklabs.        com">gcrfacilitator@qwiklabs.com</a>.
+2. Just reach out to the Google Cloud Skills Boost chat support or drop them an email at <a href="gcrfacilitator@qwiklabs.        com">gcrfacilitator@qwiklabs.com</a>.
    <br>

 </p>